tpwres/teczki-polskiego-wrestlingu/CARD.md

 - [Lita, Edge, { g: true, s: Live Sex Celebration}]
 # A delimiter marking Day 2 of the event
 - d: 'Day 2'
+# Cast credits for a show
+- credits:
+    Referees: Aubrey Edwards, Red Shoes
+    Ring announcer: Justin Roberts
 ```

 ### Special cases

 Sometimes the full participants of a multi-man rumble-style match are unknown.
 In that case, it's sufficient to list only one, and a stipulation option.
 This will be presented in the results view as `Winner: Somebody`.

+### Credits row

+The contents of this row is a YAML map, which should normally be written in block style, that is indented one level more than the `credits` keyword, and with each pair on its own line.
+The map keys are roles, for example "Referee", "Ring announcer", "General Manager".
+There is no fixed list of roles, use what's appropriate.
+The values are names, or lists of names, which work similarly to opponent names in matches.
+Names can be Markdown links to the respective person's page.
+This feature is also useful for listing all notable personnel present at an event, but did not participate in matches or segments.